QUESTIONS ABOUT VETERINARY TREATMENT

 MY ANIMAL IS NERVOUS OR DOES NOT LIKE VETS, CAN THEY HAVE TREATMENT.

 Everything is carried out at a pace to suit your animal.
-I have experience working with a range of animals and because of this I am aware that these sorts of things need to be done with care and compassion to reassure your animal that I am not a vet and that I am in fact here to provide a nice treatment.
-If you know you have a nervous dog or horse please let me know because where available I am more than happy to come and introduce myself to your animal (with some treats of course) to try and make ‘friends’ prior to assessment and treatment.
+I have experience working with a range of animals and because of this I understand how far taking time to allow your animal to adjust can go.
+If you know you have a nervous dog or horse please let me know because where available I am more than happy to come and introduce myself to your animal (with some treats of course) to try and make assessment and treatment easier for them.

 DO I NEED VETERINARY PERMISSION TO TREAT YOUR ANIMAL?

 Yes.
-Prior to coming to see your animals I will need veterinary permission to see them.
-This is the law for any veterinary physiotherapist and anyone providing treatment for any animal that is not a vet!
-Don't worry though its quick and very easy to do and I'm also more than happy to get in contact with your vets to seek permission to make things easier for you.
-For more information on this please see my veterinary physiotherapy page.
+Prior to coming to see your animal for the first time, I will need veterinary permission to see them.
+Although this is not needed for maintenance cases, I do still prefer your vet to be aware that I am seeing you dog or horse.
+This is so everyone working with your animal is working together and your vet is happy with me seeing them.
+Don't worry though its quick and very easy to do and I'm more than happy to get in contact with your vets to seek permission to make things easier for you.

 DO YOU ONLY TREAT HORSES AND DOGS?

 No!
 Although I specialise in working with equine and canine clients (and love doing so) and I am more than happy to turn my hand to other species!
-So long as there is muscle and bone involved I would love to help.
+Please contact me directly to discuss this, if I am not able to help, I can direct you to a practitioner who will specialise in your animal.

 How Can I Help?